 The Evolution of AA Batteries: From Alkaline to Lithium-ion Rechargeable

 Understanding why rechargeable lithium AA batteries are so revolutionary requires a quick look back at their predecessors and the demands of modern electronics.
+For complete rechargeable batteries library on this site.

 Understanding the 1.5V Standard